 Building and Retaining Customer Loyalty

 Under an e-commerce business model, customers are not as tied to a single shopping location as they once were.
 Going across town to find a better deal is an obstacle.
-Entering in a new web address is just a click away.
-Small businesses also lose out on direct interaction with customers when using an e-commerce model, and it is hard (though not impossible) to foster goodwill through a web site.
+Entering a new web address is just a click away.
+Small businesses also lose out on direct interaction with customers when using an e-commerce model, and it is hard (though not impossible) to foster goodwill through a website.
 These factors combine to create a situation in which loyalty can be hard to gain but easy to lose.